Faster Antibody Drug Discovery with AI

-Antiverse is building a world-first computational antibody drug discovery platform to predict antibody-antigen binding and provide antibody drug candidates in one day.
+Antiverse is building a world-first computational antibody drug discovery platform to predict antibody-antigen binding and provide antibody drug candidates.

-A combination of state of the art machine learning and cell-free protein synthesis is used to predict antibodies that bind to a given antigen target with high affinity.
-The resulting software can then take antigen taget sequence, provided by the customer, and do a high-throughput screening of all possibilities of antibody sequences to detect the sequence that will produce a high-affinity antibody for the target.
-The customer will be provided with the sequence in a single day, thus reducing the time typically required for antibody therapeutics discovery by 3 to 18 months.
+A combination of state of the art machine learning and phage display techniques is used to predict antibodies that bind to a given antigen target with high affinity.
+The resulting software can then take antigen target sequence, provided by the customer, and do a high-throughput screening of all possibilities of antibody sequences to detect the sequence that will produce a high-affinity antibody for the target.
+The customer will be provided with the sequences promptly, thus reducing the time typically required for antibody therapeutics discovery by 3 to 18 months.

-Innovation: Combining deep learning with cell-free protein synthesis
+Innovation: Combining deep learning with in-house data generation

 We are at the cutting edge, leveraging recent advances in deep learning that allow prediction of antibody-antigen binding based solely on the primary structure of the proteins, and harnessing developments in cell-free protein synthesis technology that enable the high-throughput generation of a large, customised proprietary data set to train our bespoke algorithm.